 Harry Jackson was born on 1st Mar 1890 in Hyde, Cheshire, and Annie Jackson was born on 22nd Jul 1892 also in Hyde, to Edward Jackson, and Ann née Lee (previously Aldous).
 Harry and Annie were both baptised at St George’s Hyde.
+They both were admitted to Kearsley School on 3rd December 1903.
 Edward Jackson, having been an undermanager at Hyde Colliery at the time of their birth, had become a mine manager by 1901 in Breightmet, near Bolton, Lancashire.
 By 1918 Harry was undermanager to his father at Lingard Lane Colliery at Bredbury, Cheshire.
 Harry told my mother that there was a lot of studying involved in qualifying for this role.
 Edward died in 1921 of Cancer of the Oesophagus, his occupation being stated as Coal merchant at that time.
 Harry married Mary Bond Cocks is Sept quarter 1913 in Salford registry office.
 Mary was daughter of Richard Bond Cocks who was (mostly) a clerk of works, and Eliza Leah.
 She was born on 23rd October 1888 in Bottom Street, Godley, Cheshire, and was baptised at St John the Baptist, Godley on 9th December 1888.

 Annie Jackson married Noah Swindells, son of John Thomas Swindells and Martha née Ford, on 8th November 1922 at St Mark’s, Bredbury.
 At that time he was a publican and farmer.
 Noah was born in Sept quarter 1890 in Whitehough Head, Derbyshire.
 Annie was always known as Cissy (as confusingly Sarah Cocks my mother’s godmother was also known)